Signs of Teenage Suicide

 - Being bullied – face-to-face or online

 If the person is suffering from general depression, these factors are more powerful.

 Signs of Suicidal Intent

-What is problematic about some of these warning signs is that
+What is problematic about some of these teenage suicide signs is that

-many of them are similar to behaviors that are
+many of them are similar to natural teenage behaviors.

 The rollercoaster of the teenage years can easily generate behaviors that look like signs of an intent to be self-destructive.
 Plus, teenagers are different.
 Some teenagers can show a number of these signs and not be suicidal.
 On the other hand, some teenagers will show little and be in extreme danger of suicide.